knxd/knxd/README.md

   when you need to program a device; normal use is often not affected. knxd emits a warning

-    Message without destination.
-Use the single-node filter ('-B single')?
+  ``Message without destination.
+Use the single-node filter ('-B single')?``

-  if it detects mis-addressed packets.
+  when it detects mis-addressed packets.

 * You need "-e"; knxd no longer defaults to address 0.0.1.